Operational risk reduction for scaling UK businesses. Simpleris Consultancy.

 Martin Cable

-I help founders of scaling tech and manufacturing SMEs identify and remove the 'single points of failure' that stall growth.
-With a focus on reducing operational risk, I specialise in turning individual heroics into resilient, predictable systems.
-My mission is to help leaders build businesses that function with precision, giving them the freedom to lead the future rather than managing the day-to-day.
+I help founders of scaling tech and manufacturing SMEs identify and reduce the operational risk that quietly stalls growth.
+I specialise in turning individual heroics into resilient, predictable systems, so the business depends on how it works, not on who is in the room.
+My mission is to help leaders build businesses that run with precision, giving them the freedom to lead the future rather than managing the day-to-day.

 LinkedIn logo icon